amandeepmittal/amanhimself.dev/src/content/blog/handle-navigation-in-webviews-react-native.md

   ActivityIndicator,
   View,
   TouchableOpacity,
-  Text,
+  Text
-} from "react-native";
+} from 'react-native';
-import WebView from "react-native-webview";
+import WebView from 'react-native-webview';
 ```

 Inside the functional component `App`, let us create three state variables for the following purposes: